2bt/fakesid-old/app/src/main/assets/help.md

 Assign a reference to a table cell by touching it.
 This will open up a screen with all available track references from `00` to `BK`.
 Non-empty tracks are highlighted.
-Choose the reference you wish to assign, or touch 'Clear' to clear the table cell.
+Choose the reference you wish to assign, or touch *Clear* to clear the table cell.

 To add or remove rows to the song table...